Field of Application

 Method of Application

-- Fill the unit with tap (potable) water up to the mark.
+- Fill the appliance with clean tap water up to the mark.

-- The adhesive (glue) is quickly self-activating and has reached the optimum adhesive power after approx. 1-3 minutes, depending on the texture.
+- The adhesive activates quickly and develops optimum adhesive strength after approx. 1-3 minutes, depending on the structure.
+Depending on the object conditions (temperature and humidity), this time may be delayed.

-- Note: Do not apply wall coverings with a dwell time of > 5 minutes.
+- Attention: Wall coverings with a soaking time of > 5 minutes must no longer be processed.

-- As long as the adhesive (glue) has no contact to the substrate, it can be (even after drying) repeatedly reactivated with tap water.
+- As long as the adhesive does not come into contact with the substrate, it can be reactivated with water after drying.

-- Some fabric types have a pattern repeat, which must be considered for bonding.
+- Some fabric types have a repeat, which must be paid particular attention to when bonding.

-- For non-vertical external corners, the fabrics must be cut at the corner.
+- For non-perpendicular outer corners, the fabric must be separated at the corner.

 Surface Coating System